Mishura4/B-12/README.md

 Some of the code was written in haste and as I was getting used to C++20, and as such may be crude and not make optimal use of newer features such as the ranges library.

-Compilation requires a patch on D++ to make clang-cl compilation work : see [dep/dpp-patch.diff](dep/dpp-patch.diff).
-I intend to create pull requests for D++ soon, so they can fix it upstream.

 ## License
 #### B12 is currently licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).